 Might I be pulled from duty if I come to see you?

-Can my partner come see you?
+Can my partner / spouse / family member(s) come see you?

 Yes.
-As a City of Austin public safety employee, you and your family (spouses, romantic partners, and children; also covers biological, adopted, and step-children) are eligible to receive services at no cost.
+As a City of Austin public safety employee, you and your dependent family members (spouses, romantic partners, and children; also covers biological, adopted, and step-children) are eligible to receive services at no cost.
 You do not have to be present for your family members to receive services.

 Do I have to pay?